Sigmmma/c20/src/content/h1/tags/shader/shader_environment/readme.md

 ---
 **shader_environment** is intended for opaque and alpha-tested surfaces and is typically used for the majority of shaders in level [BSPs](~scenario_structure_bsp), though it can also be used on [gbxmodels](~gbxmodel).
 A key feature of this shader is its ability to blend between two detail maps, making it ideal for outdoor ground shaders.
 It also supports cube maps, bump maps, detail maps, and masked specularity.

+# Detail map blending
+When this shader's [type](#tag-field-shader-environment-type) is set to _blended_ or _blended base specular_, the [base map's](#tag-field-base-map) alpha channel will be used as a blending mask between the [primary and secondary detail maps](#tag-field-primary-detail-map).

+This allows you to use two detail maps varyingly across a surface and is typically used for ground shaders which need both grassy and dirt areas.
+In this case the base map provides the general colouring across the ground of the level, while the detail maps tile and provide fine-level detail.
+There are [a few options](#tag-field-detail-map-function) for how the detail maps blend with the base map.

 # Alpha testing
 When the [_alpha tested_](#tag-field-shader-environment-flags-alpha-tested) flag is checked, the bump map's alpha channel can be used as a kind of transparency mask.
 The shader will either be fully opaque or fully transparent depending on if the alpha value is lighter or darker than 50% gray.